macxcool/coolnet.xyz/content/blog/Historical_Tempo.md

 This is very different from what we're used to hearing and one wonders what this would sound like with full orchestra.
 I'm not sure I even like it, but it's very interesting.

 Winters writes in his [blog post about this topic](https://www.authenticsound.org/beethovens-5th-do-we-still-hear-his-message-today/) that the composer probably intended the introductory motif to represent fate knocking at the door.
-He presents two extreme versions of this piece as contrasting interpretations and ask which one sounds like a knock.
+He presents two extreme versions of this piece as contrasting interpretations and ask which one sounds more like a knock.

 ## Conclusion